nakamotojp/aicodeprep-gui/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!
 Please feel free to open an issue or submit a pull request on GitHub.
+Or just email me your complaints!
+Happy to hear from you: tom@wuu73.org

 ---